-FARMERS/PRODUCERS must first be certified by an agent from the Davidson County Cooperative Extension Service.
+FARMERS/PRODUCERS must be certified by an agent from the Davidson County Cooperative Extension Service.
 This certification ensures that our farmers are growing their produce, animals, and items locally in Davidson or a surrounding county.
-Contact extension agent Amy Ballard at firstname.lastname@example.org or 336.242.2091.
+Contact extension agent Sam Boring at firstname.lastname@example.org or 336.242.2091.
 If you live outside Davidson County, your county's extension agent may perform the certification and give a copy to Davidson County's agent.

 Once your Farm Certification is approved, this form will be shared with the Market Manager.
 We must have the certification before the first day you vend at the Farmers Market.